xabikos/aspnet-webpack/README.md

 ##Webpack
 [Webpack](https://webpack.github.io/) is a well known module bundler that could be used cross platform and requires only a node environment in order to use it.
-This repo contains the nuget package that enables the seamless usage of webpack combined with an ASP.NET 5 application.
+This repo contains the nuget package that enables the seamless usage of webpack combined with ASP.NET Core applications.

+###Upgrade to asp.net core rc2
+The libary and the samples havs been upgraded to asp.net core rc2.
+In order to avoid any confusion and to indicate that this is a breaking change there is a new major version published 2.0.0.
+The last version that supports asp.net core rc1 is 1.2.5 and it will remain available but not new features will be added to this.

 ##Why to use it
 Webpack offers some unique features regarding static asset management and gives us tremendous flexibility.
 Some of the most notable features are: